sttp-book/sttp-book/chapters/testing-techniques/model-based-testing.md

 * An administrator checks the content of the ad.
 If it follows all the rules, the ad then waits for payment.
 If the ad contains anything illegal, it then goes back to the beginning of the process.
 * As soon as the company makes the payment, the ad becomes available to users.
 * When the target number of visualisations is reached, the ad is considered done.
 At this time, the company might consider running the campaign again, which moves the ad to wait for payment again.
 The company might also decide to end the campaign at that moment, which puts the ad in a final state.
 * While appearing for the users, if more than 10\% of the users complain about the ad, the ad is then marked as blocked.
-Cute Babies then gets in contact with the company.
+The company then gets contacted.
 After understanding the case, the ad either starts to appear again, or is labelled as inappropriate.
 An inappropriate ad will never be shown again.

 Devise a state diagram that describes the life cycle of an ad.